Girl On Guitar

 BBC RADIO 2

 Joni Mitchell is one of only two women to have made it onto Rolling Stone magazine's '100 Greatest Guitarists of All Time'.
 She's received eight Grammys and a Grammy Lifetime Achievement Award - the citation on which called her "one of the most important female recording artists of the rock era" and "a powerful influence on all artists who embrace diversity, imagination and integrity".

 The programme includes the music that influenced her, her love of art, and examines how she writes her songs - as well as reflecting on her eclectic and prolific back catalogue.

-Contributors include legendary folk singer Judy Collins - who had hits with Joni's 'Both sides now' and 'Circle Game' - synth-pop producer Thomas Dolby - who worked with Joni in the 1980s, musician Max Bennett - who worked on Joni's earlier albums and toured with her, TV and Radio Producer Trevor Dann - who profiled Joni for the BBC's Old Grey Whistle Test, cultural commentator Kate Mossman, and musicians Jennifer Crook and Eddi Reader.
+Contributors include legendary folk singer Judy Collins who had hits with Joni's 'Both Sides Now' and 'Circle Game', synth-pop producer Thomas Dolby who worked with Joni in the 1980s, musician Max Bennett who worked on her earlier albums and toured with her, TV and Radio Producer Trevor Dann who profiled Joni for the BBC's Old Grey Whistle Test, cultural commentator Kate Mossman and musicians Jennifer Crook and Eddi Reader.

 Presenter/ Cerys Matthews, Producer/ Ashley Byrne for Made In Manchester Ltd